The 20 Best Agranulocytosis Doctors Near Me in Maryland, US

 Offers Telehealth

 "Shannon C. O'Connor, M.D., is a medical oncologist with Suburban Hospital.
 She practices out of Maryland Oncology Hematology.
 Dr. O'Connor has expertise in hematology and medical oncology with a special focus in women's health, including breast cancer and gynecologic cancers.
 Dr. O'Connor earned her Master's Degree in Physiology at Georgetown University, followed by her medical degree from St. George's University School of Medicine.
 She completed a residency at Washington Hospital Center, as well as a fellowship in hematology and oncology.
 Dr. O'Connor is a member of the American Society of Clinical Oncology, the American Society of Hematology, the Montgomery County Medical Society and the American Medical Association.
 Selected Publications Catlett JP1, Williams SA, O'Connor SC, Krishnan J, Malkovska V. ""Primary lymphoma of bone: an institutional experience.""
 Leuk Lymphoma.
 2008 Nov;49(11):2125-32. doi: 10.1080/10428190802404030.".
 Dr. O'connor is rated as an Advanced provider by MediFind in the treatment of Agranulocytosis.
-Her top areas of expertise are Paget Disease of the Breast, Cervical Cancer, Neuroendocrine Carcinoma of the Cervix, and Breast Cancer.
+She is also highly rated in 46 other conditions, according to our data.
+Her clinical expertise encompasses Paget Disease of the Breast, Cervical Cancer, Neuroendocrine Carcinoma of the Cervix, and Breast Cancer.
+Dr. O'connor is board certified in American Board Of Internal Medicine.

 Advanced in Agranulocytosis